-The forensic psychology job market is growing.
-With this degree you may develop a career in criminological and forensic psychology – through a postgraduate BPS-approved forensic psychology MSc.
-Skills are also relevant to other areas of psychology and employment – teaching; probation service; youth offending teams; police work; government research and development.
-For postgraduate study, the University offers an MA in Criminology and an MSc in Forensic Psychology.
+This degree suits a career in criminological and forensic psychology by offering progression to a postgraduate BPS-approved forensic psychology MSc.
+It also offers skills relevant to: teaching; probation service; youth offending teams; police work; government research and development.
+For postgraduate study, Kingston offers an MA in Criminology and an MSc in Forensic Psychology.

 You will be given professional/expert support to develop your CV in your first year, so that you can further extend it in subsequent years.
 Additional activities include writing difference materials such as short (200-500 words) essays aimed at different audiences (practice of different linguistic and stylistic formats of expression in psychology) and oral presentations (practice of interview skills).

 Students continue with their personal development throughout their second and third years with support being provided at all levels by the Centre for Academic Support and Employability (CASE), run by the Faculty.
 CASE also provides specific and drop-in sessions on a range of topics related to student development and employability, and experts in these fields give presentations to students at various points during the year.
 You will also be encouraged to enhance your employability skills both with a view to becoming professional forensic psychologists but also to enhance your general employability, by participating in extracurricular activities throughout your time at Kingston.

 We provide a volunteering research assistant scheme where students can attain work experience with academic staff in the department during the academic year as well as the summer.
 The University also runs a volunteering scheme that provides opportunities (with support) in a huge range of areas.